 Alcohol House Rules[.pdf]

 All applications for liquor permits shall be submitted online for approval.
 Faculty/Departmental permit requests must be submitted at least 10 working days prior to the event date.
-All McGill Student Groups and external organizations must submit their liquor permit requests at least 30 days prior to the event date for indoor events and 45 days for events held outdoors.
+All McGill Student Groups and external organizations must submit their liquor permit requests at least 45 days prior to the event date for indoor and outdoor events.

 Liquor orders for Faculty/Departmental events must be purchased from the Alcohol Permits Administration Office by submitting an online order at least 10 days prior to the event date.